Some posts contain compensated links. Please read this disclaimer for more info.

-Visiting Sofia during the Easter celebrations is quite a contrast too…city folk going home to village life in rural Bulgaria over the holidays leave the hectic streets quieter than usual; meanwhile, the grand temples of Sofia hold special services that are the focus of attention.
+Visiting Sofia during the Easter celebrations is quite a contrast to city folk going home to village life in rural Bulgaria over the holidays.
+It leaves the hectic streets quieter than usual; meanwhile, Sofia’s grand temples hold special services that are the focus of attention.
 Join in the traditions, buy a painted egg, or make your own, eat Kozunak sweetbread for breakfast on Easter Sunday or treat yourself to some Kurabiiki sugar cookies.

 Bulgarian Easter Traditions